 Many pet owners do not want to give up their animals but need short-term assistance to focus on tasks that can get them into a new home.
 The Safe Haven Program makes it possible for these people to get the resources they need to improve their situations enough to welcome their pet back home again.
 Animals provide companionship, comfort, and unconditional love to these families, and preserving the bond between families and their animals is vitally important.

 Participation in our Safe Haven Program requires referrals from a case worker.
-Have your case worker reach out to us through our liaison.
+If you need assistance, you or your case worker can contact our Safe Haven coordinator at DAP.Safe@denvergov.org.
 If you do not have a case worker, please contact Denver Human Services at 720-944-4347.

 Volunteer as a foster parent.
 We often take Safe Haven pets in at our shelter but that can stressful for an owned pet.
 By opening your home to an animal through the Safe Haven program, you not only provide a comfortable home environment for the pet, but also peace of mind for their family.
 Your generosity will help save lives – both human and animal.
 More information is available on our foster program page.